ahmad-ali14/corona_scrapper/README.md

 ![sample](https://i.imgur.com/4QmQW0L.png)

+### overview
-#### this is a Live Monitor shows you rael-time number of coronavirus cases globally and in UK , Spain.
+ this is a Live Monitor shows you rael-time number of coronavirus cases globally and in UK , Spain.

+ this is a full React code with Node server that uses web scrapping with cheerio.

 ## installation
  1- `git clone https://github.com/aa947/corona_scrapper.git `